 This is a post I’ve wanted to write for a long time.
 It’s one of those topics that’s been in my head (and my drafts folder!) for ages.
-I keep coming back to it because I’m convinced that I cannot be the only person who has felt this way.
-I know some other people reading this are going to get it.
+I keep coming back to it because I’m convinced that it can’t just be me who has felt this way.
+I know there’ll be other people who are going to get it.

-Before I got sick, my knowledge of steroids was limited to knowing that wrestlers and body builders used them to grow insanely huge muscles, and come to find out, those aren’t even the same type anyway!
+Before I got sick, my knowledge of steroids was limited.
+I had some idea that bodybuilders used them to grow insanely huge muscles, but not much more beyond that.
+Come to find out, those aren’t even the same type anyway!

-I have never been slim.
-I am 5″5′ tall and in January of 2012 I weighed approximately 70kgs.
+I have never been slim, I’m 5″5′ and in January of 2012 I weighed approximately 70kgs.
 I didn’t love my body, but I was more or less ok with how I looked.

-The more steroids I took and the longer I took them for, the less recognisable I became.
-It’s like I looked in the mirror and somebody else looked back.
+The more Prednisone I took and the longer I took it for, the less recognisable I became.
+I looked in the mirror and somebody else looked back.
 Unless you’ve experienced this, it’s impossible to explain how strange it was.
-Even now, in 2016, the photo on the right is strange to look at, and it’s not even the most dramatic comparison.
-I have used it though, because it’s pretty much the only one I’ve got of myself at that time, which also says a lot.
+Even now the photo on the right is strange to look at.
+It’s not even the most dramatic comparison, but I used it anyway is because it’s the only one I’ve got.
+I think that probably says quite a bit.

 You used to be pretty.